-Black emissions pollute the air when drivers turn the corners on the narrow roads at hair raising speed.
+Black emissions pollute the air when drivers turn the corners on the narrow roads at hair-raising speed.
 The old motors cause certainly serious deafness to the drivers well before reaching their retirement age.

 Almost all coral is dead and therefore, fish variety diminishes.

-First time in 1998 the weather phenomenon El Niño caused a severe rise of sea temperature which destroyed most of the coral.
+First time in 1998 the weather phenomenon El Niño caused a severe rise in sea temperature which destroyed most of the coral.
 The coral bleaching occurred again in the years of 2014 and 2015.
 It stopped the slightest of recovery of the fragile ecosystem which otherwise takes a time-span of about 15 to 20 years.

-The average standard of living in Seychelles Islands is good.
+The average standard of living in the Seychelles Islands is good.
 Almost every family owns a house and a car.
 Loans are affordable and jobs seem to be available.